sguox002/leetcode/leetcode-all.md

 **
 ->>

+<<-897	Increasing Order Search Tree    		72.5%	Easy
+change tree to a in-order order tree. using reverse inorder traversal. root->right=process(root->right,prev)
+...
+return process(root->left,prev); prev shall be reference.
+level: 3
+->>

+<<-1325	Delete Leaves With a Given Value    		73.4%	Medium
+post order to remove a leaf.
+->>

+<<-1038	Binary Search Tree to Greater Sum Tree    		81.5%	Medium
+change the node's value to value+sum of all keys > val. right, root, left traversal. prefix sum.
+->>

+<<-1261	Find Elements in a Contaminated Binary Tree    		74.3%	Medium
+recover and find.
+root is x then left=2x+1, and right=2x+2. dfs to restore. hashset to find.
+->>

+<<-1110	Delete Nodes And Return Forest    		67.4%	Medium
+postorder traversal.
+->>

+<<-951	Flip Equivalent Binary Trees    		65.5%	Medium
+check if you flip left and right and get the other tree. left vs left, right vs right left vs right, right vs left.
+***
+->>

 <<-701	Insert into a Binary Search Tree    		76.0%	Medium
 just insert in left or right. (use it as root is much complicated) there are multiple ways, we can insert it as a leaf node.